Creation Accounts and Ancient Near Eastern Religions

 Dec 4, 2014

-This article first appeared in CHRISTIAN RESEARCH JOURNAL, volume 35, number 01 (2012).
+This article first appeared in Christian Research Journal, volume 35, number 01 (2012).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 Over the past two hundred years, the science of archaeology has developed and given us direct access to documents and artifacts from the lands of the Bible.